andremarques9/42-Piscine/README.md

 *Note: No project PDFs or official 42 materials are hosted here to respect intellectual property.*

-*Note: No project PDFs or official 42 materials are hosted here to respect intellectual property.*

 ---

 “Success is not final, failure is not fatal: it is the courage to continue that counts.” - (Mostly just what I told myself every time I saw a red '0' on my dashboard).